Ligo04/TwinTex/MMRP/README.md

 ### Pretrained Models Usage

-- Download pretrained model from [here](https://www.dropbox.com/scl/fi/mc3gsvsbxhp27sl0rknbw/ema_0.9999_151161.pt?rlkey=te3n8gxt3op0zkpxltxxnba79&dl=0).
+- Download the pretrained MMRP model from [here](https://www.dropbox.com/scl/fi/mc3gsvsbxhp27sl0rknbw/ema_0.9999_151161.pt?rlkey=te3n8gxt3op0zkpxltxxnba79&dl=0) and copy it to `data/pretrained/*`.

-- And then place in `./data/pretrained/*`

 ## Structure of the document and part of the code